MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/0x0000007b-stop-error-switch-alternate-iscsi-adapter.md

 This article describes an issue where you receive a STOP 0X0000007B error when you switch to an alternate iSCSI boot adapter on a Windows Server 2008 R2-based or Windows 7-based computer.

-_Original product version:_ &nbsp;Windows Server 2012 R2, Windows 7 Service Pack 1
+_Original product version:_ &nbsp; Windows Server 2012 R2, Windows 7 Service Pack 1
-_Original KB number:_ &nbsp;2507616
+_Original KB number:_ &nbsp; 2507616

 ## Symptoms